lvkv/whenfs/README.md

 However, visitors should also note that that's okay.
 The best way to learn something new is to try it out for yourself—and creating a mess is a vital part of that process.
 The page you're on right now is my mess.
 Now go create yours!

-## How Do I Use This?
+## Usage

 The diagram above took too long to create, so I no longer have the energy to write up a tutorial.
 If you figure out how to use this, let me know.

 On a more serious note: Google Calendar is a wonderful service.
-I'd highly discourage anyone from using this for anything other than educational purposes.
+Users are strongly advised against utilizing WhenFS for storing anything beyond a minimal amount of data or for purposes outside of educational use.

 Abusing a free service is wrong—don't be evil.

 ## Contributions